learn-co-curriculum/python-programming-univbasics-intro-to-programming-as-conversation/README.md

 challenging, or complex to them, we look at them and can see them _evaluating_ our expression.

-Ruby does the same.
+Python does the same.

-Given an _expression_, Ruby will _evaluate_ it and, like a good friend, give you a reaction about _how_ it evaluated your expression.
+Given an _expression_, Python will _evaluate_ it and, like a good friend, give you a reaction about _how_ it evaluated your expression.
 In day-to-day life we call that a "response."
 It might be a snort, a giggle, an eye-roll, a head nod, or a screaming of "ANYTHING BUT THAT!"
 In the programming world we call